stounio/javascript-workshop/README.md

 ## Introduction

-This workshop focuses on exercising functional programming skills with Javascript via a series of exercises to be implemented `get_started.js` file.
+This workshop focuses on exercising functional programming skills with Javascript via a series of exercises to be implemented in `get_started.js` file.

 ## Requirements